-Services That Are Covered for What You Must Pay When You Get These Services You Your cost share starts the day you are admitted as an inpatient in a hospital or skilled nursing facility.
-You pay no cost share for the day you are discharged.
-Your provider must get an approval from the plan before you are admitted to a hospital for a mental condition, drug or alcohol abuse or rehab.
+Services That Are Covered for What You Must Pay When You Get These Services You Your provider must get an approval from the plan before you are admitted to a hospital for a mental condition, drug or alcohol abuse or rehab.
 This is called getting prior authorization.
 Inpatient stay: Covered services received You must pay the full cost if you stay in a hospital or skilled nursing facility longer than your plan in a hospital or SNF during a non-covered covers. inpatient stay If you stay in a hospital or skilled nursing facility This plan covers up to 100 days per benefit period longer than what is covered, this plan will still pay for skilled nursing facility (SNF) care.
 Once you have the cost for doctors and other medical services that reached your SNF coverage limit, the plan will no are covered as listed in this booklet. longer cover your stay in the hospital or SNF.
 However, in some cases, we will cover certain services you receive while you are in the hospital or SNF.
 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited Physician services • Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician materials and services Surgical dressings • Splints, casts and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices nerapy
+Covered services include, but are not limited to: Physician services • Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician materials and services Surgical dressings • Splints, casts and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices